7 Biggest Travel Mistakes to Avoid on Your Rwanda Trip

 • Safety: Rwanda is one of Africa’s safest countries; still, basic precautions with valuables go a long way.

 Rwanda is a country that wins hearts, with its breathtaking landscapes, vibrant communities, and poignant history.
 I made mistakes, sure, but each taught me to plan smarter, pack lighter, and travel more consciously.
+But above all, they taught me to slow down and truly soak in every moment, from the whispered beauty of the rainforest to the aroma of fresh coffee in Kigali’s morning air.
+I hope my experiences save you time, money, and stress, so you can focus fully on what matters: losing yourself in Rwanda’s magic.

 You may also like